good2fly/n1-dundie-awards/NOTES.md

 * ⚠️ General lack of `@Nonnull` usage.
 This is especially important when using mixed Java + Kotlin code as Kotlin 'understands' JSR‑305 annotations
 * ⚠️ No way to tell 2 people with same first/last names apart - consider adding some unique identifier or combination of identifiers, like DoB, email, or phone.
 * ⚠️ In a real app, initial (and subsequent updates) schema s not typically generated directly by JPA.
 Instead, use some migration tool (e.g. Flyway) to manage schema evolution.
+* ⚠️ I would personally not use JPA, unless most of the team is very familiar with the various (mostly performance) pitfalls around JPA/Hibernate.
+  It's also not very conducive for Domain Driven Design, as it encourages YOLO implementation and anemic object model.
+Prefer Spring Data JDBC.

 ### Medium/Minor
 * ✅ Type mismatch between getter/setter for `dundieAwards`.
 Should all be `int` (and non-null in DB).
+* ⚠️ `EmployeeController.createEmployee()` and `EmployeeController.updateEmployee()` ignore `dundieAwards` in the input.
+  This may be fine if we want to handle awards via a separate endpoint, but then it should not be in the input either.
+* ⚠️ `EmployeeController.updateEmployee` really only updates the first/last names and ignores organization and dundie awards.
+If that's the case it should be called `changeEmployeeName` and perhaps a different REST endpoint.
 * ✅ The `id` field is primitive `long` in the entities, instead of `Long`.
 While this is not a fatal mistake, it's unconventional and confusing (Hibernate treats id=0 as "unsaved" entity, but 0 is also a valid DB ID value).
 * ⚠️ We may want to either make the name of the organization unique, or add a 'key' field that is unique, to be able to tell 2 orgs apart (from the business perspective).
 * ✅ `dundieAwards` is never initialized in `DataLoader` (or anywhere), so DB will have NULL values, probably not what we want